Jesper Karlsson: IF Elfsborg

 Karlsson transferred from Falkenbergs FF to Swedish top flight IF Elfsborg on 2 December 2016 for a fee of €450,000.

 AZ

-On 11 September 2020, Karlsson signed a five-year contract with Dutch Eredivisie club AZ Alkmaar.
+On 11 September 2020, Karlsson signed a five-year contract with Eredivisie club AZ Alkmaar.
 However, the teams agreed that he stayed at Elfsborg until 28 September.
 After arriving in Alkmaar, he made his debut on 4 October 2020 in a 4–4 draw against Sparta Rotterdam, in which he provided two assists.

+Bologna

+On 23 August 2023, it was announced that Karlsson had joined Serie A club Bologna.
+On 4 January 2025, Karlsson moved on loan to Lecce for the remainder of the season.

+Aberdeen (loan)

+On 1st September 2025, Karlsson joined Aberdeen on a season long loan, reuniting with Jimmy Thelin, who was his manager at Elfsborg.

 International career

 In September 2015, Karlsson made his debut in the Sweden national under-19.
 He has also represented the Sweden U21 team.

 He made his full international debut for Sweden on 9 January 2020 in a friendly game against Moldova.